zenoss/twill/README.txt

 **showforms** -- show all of the forms on the page.

-**submit** *[<n>]* -- click the n'th submit button, if given; otherwise submit via the last submission button clicked.
+**submit** *[<n>]* -- click the n'th submit button, if given; otherwise submit via the last submission button clicked; if nothing clicked, use the first submit button on the form.

 **formvalue** *<formnum> <fieldname> <value>* --- set the given field in the given form to the given value.
 For read-only form widgets/controls, the